XRPLF/XRPL-Standards/CONTRIBUTING.md

 Contributions to the XRPL-Standards repo are free, open source, and follow the following document publishing process.

-Any XRPL-Standards document can be referred to interchangeably as an "XLS" (XRPL Standard), "RFC" (Request for Comments), or "document".
+Any XRPL-Standards document can be referred to interchangeably as an "XLS" (XRPL Standard) or "document".

 ## Summary